openmc-dev/openmc/docs/source/usersguide/output/particle_restart.rst

 **/energy** (*double*)

     Energy of the particle in MeV.
+This is always provided but only used for continuous-energy mode.

+**/energy_group** (*double*)

+    Energy group of the particle.
+This is always provided but only used for multi-group mode.

 **/xyz** (*double[3]*)